brimdata/zed/zng/docs/spec.md

 A terminal value is encoded as a string of characters terminated by a semicolon (which must be escaped if it appears in a string-typed value).
-Container values (i.e., sets, vectors, or records) are encoded as
+Container values (i.e., sets, arrays, or records) are encoded as
 * an open bracket,
 * zero or more encoded values terminated with semicolon, and
 * a close bracket.